 The Madison is located on a pedestrian-friendly stretch of Madison Street lined with low-rise buildings, bars, restaurants and local service establishments.
 It’s a pleasant environment with a neighborhood feel.

 Shopping.
 Residents at The Madison have a good variety of grocery shopping options.
-There’s a recently-opened Target four blocks from the building.
+There’s a Target four blocks from the building.

 Dining, nightlife.
 The West Loop is an almost indescribably-rich dining and nightlife venue.
 The thriving Randolph Street restaurant corridor is a few blocks north and Greektown is a few blocks east.

 The venues that West Loopers come to love often lie beyond those well-known destination strips.
 Residents at The Madison won’t need to venture more than a block to hang out at Third Rail Tavern or The CrossRoads.